redFrik/udk16-Immersive_Technologies/udk161208/README.md

 //etc
 ```

-this only works if we are all on the same network and all have three soundfiles loaded.
+this only works if we are all on the same network and all have the oscdef listener with three soundfiles loaded.

 unity
 --